GreatJingTJ/matroska-specification/chapters.md

 #### Variation 1: Linked-Duration

-Two more conditions MUST be met.
+Two more conditions MUST be met:

- 1. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+ 1. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration.
- 2. `ChapterSegmentEditionUID` MUST be not set
+ 2. `ChapterSegmentEditionUID` MUST be not set.

 A `Matroska Player` MUST play the content of the linked Matroska file/Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp.